droosma/blog/content/post/making-sense-or-unstructured-data/index.md

 }
 ```

-The `GetChunks` function takes the file contents and splits it into chunks of a specified size.
-The `chunkSize` parameter determines the number of lines in each chunk, while the `overlapLines` parameter determines the number of overlapping lines between chunks.
-This function returns an `IEnumerable<string>` of the chunks.
-I'm using overlapping chunks to make sure we don't miss any information when splitting the file as we are just splitting on newlines, which can be a bit risky as we can split a car listing in half. this way we make sure we don't miss any information at the cost of possible duplicate listings.
+The `GetChunks` function breaks down the file contents into chunks based on a specified size.
+The `chunkSize` parameter sets the number of lines in each chunk, and `overlapLines` adds a buffer by overlapping lines between chunks.
+This overlapping ensures that no car listing is inadvertently split across two chunks, thus maintaining the integrity of the data despite the risk of potential duplicate entries.

-The final implementation of the `Execute` function now looks like this:
+The updated implementation of the `Execute` function is outlined below:

 ```csharp
 public async Task Execute(string contents)
 {
     var chunks = GetChunks(contents);
     var listingTextTasks = chunks.AsParallel()
                                  .Select(ExtractListings)
                                  .ToList();